14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

 How to Knook a Knit Stitch

 The knit stitch is not easy to do with your crochet hook but with The Knook, it's possible!
-This video tutorial from Leisure Arts walks you through this beautiful stitch so that you can create anything you would with knitting needles, but with only this one tool and it's accessories.
+This video tutorial for creating the knit stitch from Leisure Arts walks you through this beautiful stitch so that you can create anything you would with knitting needles, but with only this one tool and it's accessories.
 Because The Knook has the crochet-style hook, the movements are not exactly the same as knitting but it's very similar, as you will see.

 How to Knook a Purl Stitch